Ghyslaine Nke

-Ghyslaine Salomé Nke Noah (born 8 June 1989), known as Salomé Nke, is a footballer who captains Equatoguinean Primera División femenina club Malabo Kings FC.
+Ghyslaine Salomé Nke Noah (born 8 June 1989), known as Salomé Nke, is a footballer who plays for Equatoguinean Primera División femenina club Leones Vegetarianos.
 Mainly a centre back, she can also operate as a right back and a defensive midfielder.
-Born and raised in Cameroon, she is a naturalized citizen of Equatorial Guinea and plays for that women's national team.
+Born and raised in Cameroon to Cameroonian parents, she has played in the Equatorial Guinean women's league and subsequently capped for the Equatorial Guinea women's national team, becoming one of the captains in the last years.

 International career

 Nke was part of the team at the 2012 African Women's Championship.